leo9843/ZEE5/README.md

 <h2> Where To Host : </h2>

-<h5 align="center"> Copy The worker.js code and Host on CloudFlare Workers , Vercel , repl.it or heroku as your wish <br> or Your Hosting Otherwise Use https://z5.movhdapp.ml
+<h5 align="center"> Copy The worker.js code and Host on CloudFlare Workers or Use https://z5.movhdapp.ml